House Rules

 A multiclassed PC-grade character gets maximum hp for the first level of the class with the best Hit Dice, regardless of the order in which those levels were gained.

-For example, a 3rd rogue has 6 + 2d6 hp (neglecting Con).
+For example, a 3rd wizard has 6 + 2d6 hp (neglecting Con).
 If he takes a fighter level, this becomes 10 + 3d6.

 BAB and Saving Throws